Improved Smoothed Analysis of Multiobjective Optimization: Non-zero-preserving Perturbations

 \end{proof}

-We will see that the first term of the sum in Corollary~\ref{corollary:expectation bound} can be bounded independently of~$\e$ and that the limit of the second term is~$0$ for~$\e \to 0$.
+We will see that the first term of the sum in Corollary~\ref{corollary:expectation bound} can be bounded independently of~$\e$ and that the limit of the second term tends to~$0$ for $\e \to 0$.
 First of all, we analyze the size of the restricted certificate space.